November 9, 2024

 The best hiking boot for you is the one that best fits your feet and best matches your hikes.

 That's why it's useless to crowdsource hiking boot recommendations on Reddit or Facebook.
-It won't take long for a hundred strangers to recommend whatever they wear—without knowing a single thing about your feet, your body, your budget, and your hikes.
-That's how to waste $100-$200 on hiking boots that don't fit and don't match where you hike or how you hike.
+It won't take long for a hundred strangers to recommend whatever THEY wear—without knowing a single thing about your feet, your body, your budget, and your hikes.
+That's a great way to waste $200 on hiking boots that don't fit YOUR feet or match the kinds of hiking YOU do.

 PRO TIP:

-Choosing the right hiking boot is more of a match-making process than a popularity content.
-Here's how to choose hiking boots that fit your feet and match your hikes.
+That's because choosing the right hiking boot is a match-making process—not a popularity content.
+Here's how to choose hiking boots that fit you and match your hiking style.

 how to choose hiking boots that fit

 Fit should be your first concern when buying hiking boots.
 If they don't fit your feet, the nicest hiking boots in the world will suck.
 Unfortunately, plenty of hikers and backpackers buy boots that don't fit.
-According to the podiatrist who trained me in footwear, many people buy their boots too small, especially women.
+According to the (female) podiatrist who trained me in footwear, there are more women wearing hiking boots a full size too small than wearing their correct hiking size.
+Many men buy their hiking boots too big or too small.

 The best way to buy boots that fit is to get fitted at your local hiking shop or REI (not a sporting goods chain store).
 If that's not an option right now, here are some pro tips from my fitting experience: